The ovarian hormones estradiol and progesterone are highly beneficial for general health, and the only way to make them is with regular ovulation.

 Undereating and undereating carbs

 Losing ovulation to undereating is called hypothalamic amenorrhea.
-It’s not exactly a disorder but an adaptive decision by the brain to pause reproduction when there’s not enough food to safely make a baby.
+It’s not exactly a disorder but rather an adaptive decision by the brain to pause reproduction while there’s not enough food to safely make a baby.
 Read Are you eating enough to get a period?

 Polycystic ovary syndrome (PCOS)

-💡Tip: Before you embark on a calorie-restricted or carb-restricted diet for PCOS, take care that your diagnosis was not based solely on an ultrasound or an AMH blood test.
-Those tests are not reliable and may have resulted in you being told you have PCOS when you actually have hypothalamic amenorrhea.
+💡Tip: Don’t rely solely on ultrasound or AMH blood tests to diagnose PCOS—they’re not reliable.
+You could end up being told you have PCOS when you actually have hypothalamic amenorrhea.
 Read PCOS cannot be diagnosed by ultrasound.

 In conclusion, regular ovulation is important for women.
 And not just to make a baby.

 Gloria Steinem said that if men could menstruate, menstruation “would become an enviable, worthy, masculine event: Men would brag about how long and how much.”
-I would take it a step further and say that if men had to ovulate to make testosterone, they would never stop talking about it.
+I’d take it further: if men had to ovulate to make testosterone, they would never stop talking about it.